BerkeleyHCI/edg-ide/ide-getting-started.md

 self.mcu = self.Block(Lpc1549_48())
 ```

-The hatched fill generally indicates that the block may be out-of-sync with the code until the next re-compile.
+The hatched fill indicates that the block may be out-of-sync with the code until the next re-compile.
-In this case, the Lpc1549_48 block is only a preview, while the enclosing BlinkyExample has been modified.
+In this case, the **Lpc1549_48 block** is only a preview, while the enclosing BlinkyExample has been modified.

 The red boxes indicate a missing required connection, in this example including the power and ground pair, and the SWD programming line.

-Then, repeat the above with an IndicatorLed block, and name it `led`.
+Then, repeat the above with an **IndicatorLed block**, and name it `led`.

 ### Connecting the microcontroller and LED